What retirement benefits are available to survivors after the death of a spouse, common-law partner, or parent?

 - Allowance for the Survivor: Form ISP-3008

-After downloading and completing the forms, return or mail it to the nearest Service Canada Centre.
+After downloading and completing the forms, return or mail them to the nearest Service Canada Centre.

 - The deceased’s social insurance number

 - A certified copy of the death certificate

 - Survivor’s social insurance number – spouse and children

 - A certified copy of the marriage certificate – if you were married to the deceased

 - A statutory declaration if you were living in a common-law relationship with the deceased.

 Note: Remember to send certified photocopies of documents instead of originals.
 This way, you can avoid the risk of your precious documents getting lost in the mail.
 You can certify your documents for free at any Service Canada Centre.